 Your ‘BODY’ (eyes, hand and brain) is not trained or used to reading individual letters.
 It has been used millions of times, to look at only the first and last letter of a word and figure out the whole word in a flash.
 (Don’t believe me?
-You will read the passage in this blog with all the middle words jumbled, as fast as normally spelled words!)
-That is how it reads so fast!
+Read this page in Wikipedia) That is how it reads so fast!
 To achieve your non- habitual goal of reading the individual letters without bothering about the words or their meaning, YOU have to use your MIND to develop an appropriate method and insist on your BODY to follow that method.
 The roles to be played by YOU, your MIND and your BODY to achieve your goals can be practically understood through this exercise.

 It is another problem that your mind, which has to guide the body, wanders aimlessly and does not obey you, in spite of your best efforts.
 But you need not be a victim of the current state of your Body or Mind.
 To achieve your goals, it is YOUR job as the owner, to train your Mind and Body through appropriate mental and physical exercises as you would, for your pet dog. ’Focusing on breathing’ is one such simple and easy method, to train your Mind to concentrate on what you want and as long as you want.